 In order to maintain the security of the events, all teams are to be in lock up at the start of the day.
-Any team member that is noted talking to someone other than a team member or the guide when not in lock up during the day there will be a loss of 500 merits issued to the field event.
+Any team member that is noted talking to someone other than a team member or the guide when not in lock up during the day, or in possession of any electronic devices such as cell phones, smart watch or tablets while in lock up, there will be a loss of 500 merits issued to the field event.
+For the underground teams, these demerits will be applied to the mine problem where the team had the most merits.

 Only team members are to be in lock up.
 Lock up security will not allow anyone in that is not wearing team coveralls.
-Other than team members wearing coveralls, the only other people that will be allowed in lock up will be issued an individual identification badge.
+Anyone other than a team member that requests to enter the lock up must do so in the company of the event Marshall.